What Does Poppy Flower Mean and Symbolise?

 With the deep meaning and symbolism embedded in these flowers, it’s no wonder that a lot of folktales and myths are also associated with them.

-Other folktales tell about the good luck Poppy seeds bring forth when worn on clothing.
+Other folktales tell about the good luck poppy seeds bring forth when worn on clothing.
 Some say that wishing upon a Poppy or tucking it under a pillow before bed will answer your deepest desires and wildest dreams!

 What does a Poppy Floral Tattoo Symbolize?